Instagram Is Changing How We Define A Public Figure, Not Necessarily For The Better

 Advertisement

 Rhett could have just said his fiancé is popular.
 Instead, he gives her status a specific qualification that listeners can understand and relate to.
-Although Instagram initially introduced its blue tick, or verification symbol, in 2014, as a way to fight the imposter problem and let users know which A-lister accounts were real, the symbol has evolved to represent much more: Status that can’t be bought.
-Unlike Twitter, which, for a time, seemed to hand out blue ticks to anyone and everyone, Instagram has been more judicious in doling out verification from the start.
+Although Instagram initially introduced its blue check mark, or verification symbol, in 2014, as a way to fight the imposter problem and let users know which A-lister accounts were real, the symbol has evolved to represent much more: Status that can’t be bought.
+Unlike Twitter, which, for a time, seemed to hand out blue check marks to anyone and everyone, Instagram has been more judicious in doling out verification from the start.

 “